StevenMccracken/feasy/README.md

 * Status code: __403__
 * Formal type: `resource_error`
 * Default message: _There was an error accessing that resource_
+* Notes
-* Notes: The message will usually contain a more specific explanation of why the request cannot be fulfilled
+  * The message will usually contain a more specific explanation of why the request cannot be fulfilled
+  * In the case of this error occurring when syncing the client's Google Calendar twice and finding duplicate events, the non-default error message contain a comma-separated string of assignment titles and due dates that were found to be duplicates
+    * In other words, in a scenario where 2 duplicate events are found while syncing a client's Google Calendar, the error message would look like this:
+      * `The following Google Calendar events were not saved because they are duplicates: Homework #4 on 2017-02-09T12:45:00Z,Quiz 7 on 2017-12-25T20:15:00Z`

 **[⬆ back to top - errors](#errors-table-of-contents)**
 **[⬆ back to top - main](#table-of-contents)**